apollographql/apollo-server/docs/source/deployment/azure-functions.md

 ### Cleaning Up

-After completing this tutorial, you can delete all the resources you created during this example from your Azure account by removing the Azure Resource Group called **apollo-examples** with the **az group** commmand:
+After completing this tutorial, you can delete all the resources you created during this example from your Azure account by removing the Azure Resource Group called **apollo-examples** with the **az group** command:

 ```shell
 az group delete --name apollo-examples --yes